blocknetdx/api-docs/source/includes/_xquery.md

-`xq.py` provides a convenient, user-friendly CLI interface to the same *indexer* endpoint mentioned in the [indexer example](/#indexer-example) above.
-It constructs an SQL query for the *indexer* endpoint according to parameters passed to it, then sends the SQL query to the *indexer* endpoint (` http://<NODE-URL>/xrs/xquery/<PROJECT-ID>/indexer`).
+`xq.py` provides a convenient, user-friendly CLI interface to the same *indexer* endpoint mentioned in the [Query for Data examples](#query-for-data) above.
+It constructs a GraphQL query for the *indexer* endpoint according to parameters passed to it, then sends the GraphQL query to the *indexer* endpoint (` http://<NODE-URL>/xrs/xquery/<PROJECT-ID>/indexer`).
 Snippets from `xq.py` can be used by any python dApp developer wishing to include code to access XQuery indexer.
 Snippets from